johngoldin/can_i_blog_too/content/post/2017-03-11-american-walker-in-britain-part-2.md

 ## Choosing a Path

 Obviously choosing a path is a matter of personal taste.
-In the first post I included some links where you could ideas on where to walk.
+In the first post I included some links where you could find ideas on where to walk.
 I'll lay out some concrete possibilities here, just to get you started.
 Don't take this as a prescriptive list.